When is Stenciling with Ink a Better Choice Than Stenciling with Paint?

 How to Stencil on Rough Surfaces

-Posted by ELLIE R
+Posted by RANDY JAMES

 In general, it is best to stencil on a smooth and even surface.
 Stenciling on a rough surface is difficult and might not produce the best results.
 If the surface you are stenciling on is rough, there are a few things you can do to make your stenciling project easier and more effective.
 Here are our expert stenciling tips for how to stencil on a rough surface.
 The number one problem with stenciling on a rough surface is paint bleed.
 Paint bleed is when paint slips beneath the stencil template and blurs the stenciled design.
 You can prevent paint bleed...